MaartenAfschrift/GeyerAnkle_ParamEstimation/README.md

 # Neuromuscular controller parameter estimation

 This repository estimates control parameters of a neuromuscular controller to track inverse dynamic moments during steady-state walking and in response to pelvis push and pull perturbations.
-More details in [ref to publication].
+More details in Assisting walking balance using a bio-inspired exoskeleton controller" https://doi.org/10.1186/s12984-023-01205-9.

 ### Approach